Michael Greenstone, Bogdan Mukhametkaliev, Jared Stolove

 Build Back Better’s Clean Electricity Tax Credits

 On November 19, 2021, the U.S. House of Representatives passed the Build Back Better Act (BBB), a broad, $2.2 trillion piece of legislation that includes major investments in climate change, as well as health care, education, and the social safety net.
-The bill is currently under consideration in the U.S. Senate.
+Similar provisions are currently under consideration in the U.S. Senate.

 Included among the bill’s $550 billion in climate change funding are several provisions critical to accelerating clean energy deployment in the United States.
 The bill extends and expands production tax credits (PTC) and investment tax credits (ITC) for zero-emitting generators.
 The bill provides a credit of up to 2.5 cents per kilowatt-hour (kWh) or up to 30% of qualified investment costs for new clean electricity generating facilities that meet apprenticeship and prevailing wage requirements.
 It does so first as an extension of existing PTC and ITC statutes through 2026 and then under a new clean electricity PTC and ITC thereafter (until predetermined emission reduction thresholds are met).
 Under a new zero-emission nuclear power PTC, the bill separately provides up to 1.5 cents/kWh to help existing nuclear plants stay online, scaled by the revenue of those plants.
 If they meet certain domestic content requirements, developers can take these tax credits via a direct pay mechanism.
 Direct pay eliminates the need to partner with tax equity investors, removing financing bottlenecks that would otherwise slow clean energy deployment.